syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 meeting.BackgroundColor = new SolidColorBrush(Colors.MediumPurple);
 // Setting the foreground color for an event. meeting.ForegroundColor = new SolidColorBrush(Colors.White);
-// Adding a custom appointment in the CustomAppointmentCollection.
+// Adding a business object in the business object collection.
 Meetings.Add(meeting);
 //Adding schedule appointment collection to the ItemsSource of SfSchedule.
 Schedule.ItemsSource = Meetings;